 Those are the pieces of information that he's able to pull out when he's trying to demonstrate that the virus is man-made, which tells me he has no evidence of that at all.

-Teaching you that you've got to be tracked by a cell phone to go outside.
+This is teaching you to work from home, teaching you that you've got to be tracked by a cell phone to go outside.

-We talked about China a month ago tracking people with their cell phones before they could leave their houses.
+We talked about China a month ago tracking people with their cell phones before they can leave their houses, making them download a government app.

-DrudgeReport.com picked it up that MIT and Bill and Melinda Gates have a plan to make you wear a bracelet that changes colors and a digital tattoo that you take under the skin that shows you've been inoculated and that they'll track you by your cell phone.
+Well, now we broke on Monday, DrudgeReport.com picked it up that MIT and Bill and Melinda Gates have a plan to make you wear a bracelet that changes colors and a digital tattoo that you take under the skin that shows you've been inoculated and that they'll track you by your cell phone.

-So there's really no resource on this Bill Gates stuff other than an article on Infowars whose only source is an anonymous, quote, cybersecurity white hat government contractor.
+So there's really no resource on this Bill Gates stuff other than an article on Infowars whose only source is an anonymous quote cybersecurity white hat government contractor.

-Suffice it to say, that means literally nothing to me, and I reject it.
+Suffice it to say that means literally nothing to me and I reject it.

 So the stuff about the invisible ink tattoo for vaccination records isn't related to the coronavirus outbreak.